lightdash/lightdash/docs/docs/guides/limiting-data-using-filters.md

 # Limit the data in your query using Filters

-Filters appear at the top of an explore or dashboard and allow users to change the data being pulled into your charts.
+Filters appear at the top of the Explore view or dashboard and allow users to change the data being pulled into your charts.

 For example, if I built a chart showing the revenue over time, but I wanted it to only have the revenue I made in France, I could add a filter for `country is equal to France`.